Agave: Uses

-Food and fibre
+Food and fiber

 Each agave plant produces several pounds of edible flowers during its final season.
 The stalks, which are ready during the summer, before the blossom, weigh several pounds each.
 Roasted, they are sweet and can be chewed to extract the sap or aguamiel, like sugarcane.
 When dried out, the stalks can be used to make didgeridoos.
 The leaves may be collected in winter and spring, when the plants are rich in sap, for eating.
 The leaves of several species also yield fiber, for instance, A. sisalana, the sisal hemp, and A. decipiens, the false sisal hemp.
 A. americana is the source of pita fiber, and is used as a fiber plant in Mexico, the West Indies, and southern Europe.

 The agave, especially A. murpheyi, was a major food source for the prehistoric indigenous people of the Southwestern United States.
 The Hohokam of southern Arizona cultivated large areas of agave.
+In southern California and the Baja California Peninsula, the roasted hearts of A. shawii and A. deserti were historically among the most important foods for the Cahuilla, Kumeyaay, Kiliwa, and Paipai peoples, leaving ubiquitous archeological evidence in the form of agave-roasting pits throughout the region.

 The Navajo similarly found many uses for the agave plant.
 A beverage is squeezed from the baked fibers, and the heads can be baked or boiled, pounded into flat sheets, sun dried, and stored for future use.
 The baked, dried heads are also boiled and made into an edible paste, eaten whole, or made into soup.
 The leaves are eaten boiled, and the young, tender flowering stalks and shoots are roasted and eaten as well.
 The fibers are used to make rope, the leaves are used to line baking pits, and the sharp-pointed leaf tips are used to make basketry awls.

 During the development of the inflorescence, sap rushes to the base of the young flower stalk.
 Agave syrup (commonly called agave nectar), a sweetener derived from the sap, is used as an alternative to sugar in cooking, and can be added to breakfast cereals as a binding agent.
-The agave sweetener is marketed as natural and diabetic-friendly, without spiking blood sugar levels.
-However, extracts from agave leaves are under preliminary research for their potential use as food additives.
+Extracts from agave leaves are under preliminary research for their potential use as food additives.